Qin dynasty: Writing reform

 The Zhou inherited the writing system of Chinese characters used by the preceding Shang dynasty (c.
 1600) and first attested in oracle bone inscriptions c.
 1250 BC.
 Writing was adopted throughout the Zhou cultural sphere during the first half of the 1st millennium BC, with the shapes and forms of characters in the script gradually evolving over time.
 With the Warring States period, distinct regional writing styles began to diverge from one another; compared to that of other Zhou states, the script used in Qin generally changed the least during this time.

 The standard writing style in the state of Qin was consolidated under Qin Shi Huang into what is known as small seal script.
+Qin standardization aimed to allow faster writing by officials using brush and ink.
+It was spread throughout the Qin empire on public stone graphs, unifying in the empire different languages through the written language.
+With the establishment of the unified writing system, the Qin established an imperial academy and library with appointed scholars to interpret and control texts.

 While the Book of Han (111 AD) states that Li Si distributed detailed instructions for writing in small seal script to scribes in 221 BC, these instructions have been lost.
 However, many contemporary inscriptions on monuments meant to demonstrate small seal character forms have survived.
 While the regional divergences across China were reduced considerably, the use of variant characters remained frequent among Qin scribes; the traditional idea of a strict standardisation of small seal script appears to be a later notion introduced by the Han.